mlops-for-all/mlops-for-all.github.io/content/en/docs/appendix/metallb.md

 - metallb-system/speaker
   - distributed as daemonset and is responsible for configuring network communication by connecting external traffic and services.

-The service includes the RBAC permissions required for controllers and speakers and components to operate.
+The service includes the RBAC permissions required for controllers, speakers, and components to operate.

 ## Configuration

 MetalLB's load balancing policy setting can be set by deploying a configmap containing related setting information.

-MetalLB have two configuration:
+MetalLB has two configurations:

 1. [Layer 2](https://metallb.universe.tf/concepts/layer2/)
 2. [BGP](https://metallb.universe.tf/concepts/bgp/)

-We will explain how to setup MetalLB with Layer 2 mode.
+We will explain how to set up MetalLB with Layer 2 mode.

 ### Layer 2 Configuration